Military plane crashes in Washington state, three crew dead

 "It was flying out there.
 I don't know exactly what it was doing," Welding said.
 "Everything is really preliminary at this point."

-The Navy said its personnel were investigating the crash in the rural area roughly 50 miles west of Spokane, where the crew had been conducting a routine training flight.
+The Navy said its personnel were investigating the crash in the rural area roughly 50 miles east of Spokane, where the crew had been conducting a routine training flight.

 The base where the plane was assigned is located on Whidbey Island in the Puget Sound, north of Seattle.
 The plane crashed roughly 10 miles from Harrington.
 The Navy was withholding the names of the dead until after their families are notified.